M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 11 active-X
+Version 9.8 Revision 12 active-X

-Fix greek statement аккиыс when used in separete line without block {}
+Fix  "as stack" in greek statements.

 When fist time run the interpreter do this in M2000 console: